j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

 ### Clauses
 These set of parsers are similar to what we saw with `<term>`.
-There are going to be elements of ambiguity in the grammar that need to be resolved with `attempt`, specifically those involving parentheses.
+There are going to be elements of ambiguity in the grammar that need to be resolved with `atomic`, specifically those involving parentheses.
 But other than that there isn't anything really new here.

 ```scala